Customer credit is money that you owe to the customer, and which can be used against future payments.

 - Still on the Invoice tab, scroll down to the Payment section at the bottom, then click +Use Customer Credit.

 - On the Allocate Customer Credit as Payment page, check the appropriate customer credit from the list to be applied to the order.
+The credit will be listed with a link to the document that generated the credit (return, money received, etc.).
 The allocated amount from the existing customer credit is then shown at the bottom.

 - Click Add & Save.
 The customer credit is then added to the payments section and discounted from the total balance due.
 If the customer credit is more than enough to pay for the order, the total balance due will reflect zero, as seen in the screenshot below.